 Because I purchase all my books for my students, I can simply do 2 big ordering sessions a year.
 I’ve gotten pretty good at predicting what I’ll need for the whole semester, so I can simply sit down for a couple of hours in August and January to buy them.
 That’s a huge time-saver.

 What will you do with your extra time?

-Become a Vibrant Music Teaching member and you can put that time to amazingly efficient use with my professional development resources for piano teachers.
+Become a Vibrant Music Teaching member and put that time to amazingly efficient use with my professional development resources for piano teachers.

-Whether you want to grab a game to try out or learn how to teach chords, we make sure you can hop in and out and don’t have to waste precious minutes wondering if something is a good fit, or listening to long boring explanations when 2 minutes would have done the trick.
+Whether you want to grab a game to try out or learn how to teach chords, we make sure you can hop in and out so you don’t waste precious minutes wondering if something is a good fit, or listening to long boring explanations when 2 minutes would have done the trick.